Is There Cough Medicine Abuse in Your Community?

 I have been a part of the Five Moms campaign for over a year now, and even though together we’ve helped reach millions of parents, I still can’t get over how many people just don’t know that cough medicine abuse may be happening in their community.

 The reality is that cough medicine abuse occurs in many communities throughout the United States.
 You don’t need to look any further than your local news to see this.
 It seems that cough medicine abuse is impacting communities across the country.
-Recently, I came across this story [Link no longer available] from a Seattle newspaper.
+Recently, I came across a story from a Seattle newspaper.
 The piece discussed a local town hall meeting about the rise of prescription drug and over-the-counter cough medicine abuse among teens.
 The article explained that:

 “Those abusing cough medications often consume 25 to 50 times the recommended dosage to get high